RevoltTV/revolt-deploy/README.md

 ## Installation

 ```
-npm install -g diddy-deploy-dat
+npm install -g revolt-deploy
 ```

 ## Configuring

-`diddy-deploy-dat` can be configured in a few different ways:
+`revolt-deploy` can be configured in a few different ways:

 * environment variables
 * command line arguments
-* a `diddy.yml` file
+* a `revolt.yml` file

-It's recommended to use a `diddy.yml` file for most of the configuration, but anything that can be considered sensitive can be passed in via the command line or an environment variable
+It's recommended to use a `revolt.yml` file for most of the configuration, but anything that can be considered sensitive can be passed in via the command line or an environment variable

-### `diddy.yml` structure
+### `revolt.yml` structure

 The key `common` in the YAML file is used for shared configuration details that can be used for any deployment environment.
 It is recommended to use this for